pingcap/docs-cn/error-codes.md

     The plugin defines a system variable whose name does not begin with the plugin name.

-    Contact the developer of the plugin to modify.
+    Contact the developer of the plugin to modify, or [get support](/support.md) from PingCAP or the community.

 * Error Number: 8107